CJO100293/python-challenge/README.md

 Steve Bennet also helped nudge me in the right direction for figuring out the "#Candidate List + calculating total votes per candidate" section

 The basis for the code used in the "#Show On Screen Output" and "#Output data to text file" sections was from the same source as in PyBank

+the basis for the code used to format the "votes_percent" variable as a decimal rounded to the last 3 decimal places was found at https://stackoverflow.com/questions/51328193/understanding-the-print-format-3-in-python